OEDevelopement/MLOPs/README.md

 ![image](https://github.com/user-attachments/assets/6f218666-4c3e-4824-9b3c-058735fc1e55)

-The platform consists of the following components:
+The platform consists of the following components, to be deployed locally and on Azure Virtual Machines:

 ### 📱 Frontend Service
 - Streamlit-based user interface